barbazul/1kfa/mod_guide_gm.md

 concrete terms.

 Use detail and *senses* to draw them in.
-The situation isn't just an orc charging you, it's an orc painted in blood swinging a hammer and yelling bloody murder.
+The situation isn't just an orc charging you, it's an orc painted in blood swinging a hammer and screaming orcish battle prayers.
 You can leverage a lack of information, too.
 The sound of clattering armor and shuffling feet, for instance.

 The situation around the players is rarely "everything's great, nothing to worry about".
 They're adventurers going on adventures -- give them something